isomerpages/ogp-isomer/_onboard-to-isomer/Onboarding FAQs/General FAQs.md

 5W 1H method -> Move static website info out to it's own page

+When to use Isomer -> Could be it's own page?
+Now split btw before you onboard and FAQ

 ##### How do I edit my website content?
 Do I need to know coding?